 Attraction: Make it Stick to Make Them Stay

 Regardless of how incredible your content may be, if it’s not a beautifully designed email marketing campaign, it’s going to get zero eyeballs.

 - Design: Your design has to be flawless and your content has to be laser-focused.
 Remember your reader has 32 tabs open, a ringing phone, a sea of notifications and an eight-second attention span, while they’re reading (read: skimming) through your email.
 Make it attractive to make them stay.

 - Mobile: This past quarter, 68% of emails were opened on mobile devices.
 If you’re not ensuring your emails are user-friendly, you’re losing out.
 Send sample mails and open on your phone to be certain.

 - Hyperlinks: Include hyperlinks – they’re great for readers who want to navigate to more content and they’re great for us because they’re trackable – you can get a much better idea about what your database is interested in learning more about.

 - CTA: Perhaps the most obvious, but commonly forgotten; a clear call to action button (or three) is vital.
 We suggest adding one at the top and bottom of your email to maximise success.

 - Reply address: Having email@example.com isn’t the friendliest nor does it encourage engagement.
 It makes it clear that it’s a mass-send so takes away personalisation, they’re more likely to be flagged as spam so won’t end up in your audience’s inbox, and not allowing feedback means you’re missing out on a valuable opportunity to improve your email marketing strategy.

-Though they’re all important, the most important three email analytics are open rate, click-through rate and unsubscribes.
+Though they’re all important, the most important three email marketing metrics are open rate, click-through rate and unsubscribes.

 - Open rate: Your open rate will tell you how well you’ve built your relationship; if the number is low, it means that people have started to delete upon receipt, which means you need to work harder on providing value and/or managing expectations.